Spatial Variations of Polarized Synchrotron Emission in the QUIJOTE MFI Data using Neural Networks

 \subsection{Validation by simulations}

 We consider for validation a dataset formed by 100 simulations for each sky region.
 For each region, we take the patches centered at the positions listed in Table \ref{tab:table_observations}.
-The network then outputs 100 synchrotron $Q$ and $U$ patches at 11 GHz for each region.
+The network, trained individually for $Q$ and $U$, then outputs 100 synchrotron $Q$ and $U$ patches at 11 GHz for each region.
 An example of an output patch is shown in Figure \ref{fig:patches}, where the output from the network is shown at the middle row and the left column, and the difference with respect input, i.e. the synchrotron s5 model, is displayed at the bottom row, middle column.

-We then estimate the average $EE$ and $BB$ power spectra for each 100 region patches using NaMaster \citep{NAMASTER}, and we fit the data by assuming a power law model as described in \eqref{eq:power_law}, and following the parametrization defined in \eqref{eq:power_law_parametrization}, for multipoles in the range $50 \lesssim l \lesssim 200$.
+We then estimate the average $EE$ and $BB$ power spectra for each 100 region patches using NaMaster \citep{NAMASTER}, using the apodization, mask and binning described in the main code\footnote{https://github.com/LSSTDESC/NaMaster}, and we fit the data by assuming a power law model as described in \eqref{eq:power_law}, and following the parametrization defined in \eqref{eq:power_law_parametrization}, for multipoles in the range $50 \lesssim l \lesssim 300$.
 The fitting is performed by using the curve fit method from Scipy \citep{scipy}.
 We then obtain estimates of the synchrotron amplitude $A_{S}$ and the index $\alpha_{S}$ for both $EE$ and $BB$, and then we can estimate the ratio of the amplitudes, $r = {A_{S}^{BB}}/{A_{S}^{EE}}$.

 Figure \ref{Fig:Simulations_SpectralIndex_ByRegion} presents the comparison between the synchrotron $\alpha_{S}$ index in the input s5 simulations (in blue) with respect the estimates from the neural network (in red) at 11 GHz in the simulated QUIJOTE sky, for $EE$ and $BB$ in the left and right panels, respectively, and for each sky region.
 The index absolute error is shown in the bottom subpanel in black.
 The error bars for each estimation represent the 1$\sigma$ standard deviation for the 100 simulations.
 The dashed horizontal lines represent the average estimates and the shaded areas display the 1$\sigma$ standard deviation for these average values.